 So long as the Arab League functions, it will give stagnant political thought a home in the Arab world.
 It will forestall necessary conversations that will stabilize the Arab world while failing to do much beyond provide employment for those who work its offices.
 It was a puppet to begin with; now it’s outright harmful.
 The Arab world will be better off minus it.
 Best to ditch it as soon as possible.

-This article originally appeared at Geopolitics Made Super, August 3, 2016.
+This story originally appeared at Geopolitics Made Super, August 3, 2016.